rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

  2) contactDisplayImage: 'PASS_YOUR_FUNCTION_NAME_HERE'  //Type - FUNCTION (optional)
   Function should return USER_IMAGE_URL by taking USERID as a input parameter.
 Example given in Step 6
  3) onInit : 'PASS_YOUR_FUNCTION_NAME_HERE'  // TYPE - FUNCTION
   Callback function which execute after plugin initialize.
-You can write your logic inside this function which you want to execute after plugin initialized.
+You can write your logic inside this function which you want to execute after plugin initialization.
 Example given in Step 7
 ```

-Sample CONTACTS_JSON  is given below as a reference used in Step 5 and Step 6
+Sample of CONTACTS_JSON given below which is used as a reference in Step 5 and Step 6

 ```